Chaussurre/Exercises/README.md

 ### Implementation

- We first decide on an arbitrery real positive threshold.
+ We first decide on an arbitrary real positive threshold (by default, 1).<br>
- Then, for each metaballs in the scene, we compute a number of points P.
+ Then, for each metaball in the scene, we compute a number of points.<br>
- Each point is the result of an unit vector v, at an angle, and multiplied by a scalar k.
+ Each point is the result of an unit vector v, at an angle a, and multiplied by a scalar k.<br>
- The scalar k is first set to a low value, then we compute the global metaball value of the vector (v * k).
-If the value is lower than the threshold, we increase it until it is higher.
+ The scalar k is first set to a low value, then we compute the global metaball value of the vector (k * v).
+If the value is higher than the threshold, we increase k until it is lower.<br>

  The global metaball value of a vector is the sum of the mass of each metaball divided by the distance between the center of the metaball and the vector.

- Once every points of P is computed, we set the perimeter of the metaball to be the list of points P.
+ Once every point of a metaball is computed, we set the perimeter of the metaball to be this list of points.

 ### On Unity